 2. Get a Web site online

 WordPress, the open source blogging platform, is available at no cost and with thousands of low-cost, high-quality themes that you can often customize with little or no technical skill.
-I recommend self-hosting WordPress rather than using the WordPress.com hosting service.
+I recommend self-hosting WordPress and not using the WordPress.com hosting service.
 This is because as your site grows, you will be able to customize your site more easily without bumping into the artificial constraints that WordPress.com imposes on users.

 Setting up WordPress self-hosting shouldn’t take more than about a half-hour if you have done your research, and WordPress provides a handy Quick Start Guide to help you get started.

 If you choose to self-host your site, you will need to buy a Web hosting account that is usually renewed yearly.
 I use RackSpace.com personally, but that is a bit more technical than necessary for someone getting started.
 Lately, I have heard great things about BlueHost.
 Blogger and author Michael Hyatt has created a screencast that will help you get started with WordPress on BlueHost.

 Website as a service